Earlier this year, it was revealed that the BBC and ITV had joined forces to create their own streaming service, and it’s now finally ready to use.

 The very fittingly named BritBox, which is already available in the US and Canada with over half a million subscribers, is a streaming platform where viewers can watch the best of British TV.

-Bringing all of our favourite boxsets together in one place – from Love Island to Gentleman Jack, Britbox features both old and new ITV and BBC dramas and comedies.
-You can even watch daily highlights of Good Morning Britain.
+Bringing all of our favourite boxsets together in one place – from Love Island to Broadchurch to Downton Abbey, Britbox features both old and new shows from the channels.
+You can even watch daily highlights from shows like Good Morning Britain.

 Membership for the streaming service costs £5.99.
 Just like other streaming services, the monthly fee will cover multiple screens and devices, and to celebrate its arrival, you can start your subscription with a 30 day free trial.